haldarainit/sabri-admin/DEMOGRAPHICS-IMPLEMENTATION.md

 ### Data Flow:

-1. User navigates to `/dashboard/demographics`
+1. User navigates to `/dashboard`
-2. Page component loads and calls `/api/demographics`
+2. The Overview page mounts the `OverviewDemographics` component which calls `/api/demographics`
 3. API fetches all orders from MongoDB
 4. API aggregates data by city and state
 5. Coordinates are mapped to cities